-Beginning at the Blackhand Gorge State Nature Preserve parking area in Toboso, the Trail Series winds through the various trails of Blackhand Gorge, climbing hills, crossing streams, bridges, and deep gorges, leading uphill and down, ending with a peaceful jog beside the Licking River.
-The Blackhand Gorge Trail Series is a race that you won't want to miss.
+Beginning at the Blackhand Gorge State Nature Preserve parking area in Toboso, the race winds through various trails at Blackhand Gorge, climbing hills, crossing streams, bridges, and deep gorges, leading uphill and down, through old canal locks and tunnels, and ending with a peaceful jog beside the Licking River.
+The Blackhand Gorge Trails Through Time race is a race that you won't want to miss.

 The 20K Run (12.4 mi) steps off at 8:30 am

 The 10K Run (6.2 mi) steps off at 8:45 am

 The 5K Run (3.1 mi) steps off at 9:00 am

 All runners must check-in at the cabin before starting their race.
 This means that 20K runners, should try to be there well before 8:30 am in order to receive their bib number and be checked in before the race starts.

 Same day registration and check-in for pre-registered runners for the race both begin at 8:00 am.
 All races begin and end at Blackhand Gorge State Nature Preserve cabin at the Toboso parking lot.
 Refreshments will be available for runners after the race.